 Christy Hornbuckle, President

 Christy Hornbuckle was born and raised in Bakersfield California.
 She is a graduate of Bakersfield High School and continued her secondary education at the University of California at Santa Barbara.
 Upon graduation, she moved to Washington, D.C., where she worked on Capitol Hill for Congressman Bill Thomas.
 In 2003, Christy followed her dreams of living in the Big Apple and moved up the East Coast to New York City.
 She spent 7 years in the City working in various capacities, but most predominately as a Marketing and Business Development Coordinator at large law firms in New York, and then eventually back to California in Los Angeles.
 Christy moved back to Bakersfield in 2011, where she worked for a short period for Kern County’s Mayor, Karen Goh (then-Supervisor).
 In 2011 she married her husband, Matt Hornbuckle, and began her most important role as a mother to their three daughters, Georgia, Faye, and Nora.
 Since being back in Bakersfield, Christy has given back to her community through leadership roles in the Junior League of Bakersfield, an advisor of the Assistance League of Bakersfield, and spent 5 years chairing the American Cancer Society’s Valley of Hope Gala.
-Christy also stays very involved in her children’s education and has volunteered for the Parent Club year after year.
+Christy also sits on the Kern Agriculture Foundation Board and stays very involved in her children’s education and has volunteered for the Parent Club year after year.

 Brian Kirschenmann, Vice-President